FusionAuth/fusionauth-site/site/learn/expert-advice/tokens/anatomy-of-jwt.md

 ## Conclusion

-Signed JWTs have a header, body, and signature.
+Signed JWT authentication tokens have a header, body, and signature.
 Each plays a vital role in ensuring that JWTs can be used to safely store and transmit critical information, whether about identities or not.
 Understanding all three of these components are critical to the correct use of JWTs as well.